eigmax/Ziren/docs/src/dev/overview.md

 6. **Prover**
    The Prover takes the execution trace from the MIPS VM and generates a zero-knowledge proof.
 This proof shows that the program followed the correct sequence of states without revealing any sensitive internal data.
 In addition, the proof is eventually used by a **Verifier Contract** or another verification component, often deployed on-chain, to confirm that the MIPS program executed as claimed.

+7. **Verifier**
+   Apart from the native verifier for the generated proof, zkMIPS also offers a solidity verifier for EVM-compatible blockchains.

 ## Prover Internal Proof Generation Steps